kristinbranson/APT/README.md

 #### Requirements
 * MATLAB R2014b or later.
 Development is being done primarily on Win7 with light testing on Linux and Mac.
 * A recent checkout of JCtrax or JAABA.
-Development is being done primarily against JCtrax but it's supposed to work with either.
+Development is being done primarily against JAABA but it's supposed to work with either.

 #### Usage
 1. Copy Manifest.sample.txt to Manifest.txt and edit to point to your checkout of JCtrax or JAABA (specify the root directory, which contains the subfolders filehandling/ and misc/).
-2. Copy pref.default.yaml to pref.yaml and edit for your desired configuration (see below).
+You can ignore the cameracalib entry unless you are doing multiview labeling/tracking.
-3. Open MATLAB and:
+2. Open MATLAB and:
 ```
 % in MATLAB
 cd /path/to/git/APT/checkout
 APT.setpath % configures MATLAB path
 lObj = Labeler;
 ```
-4. Go to the File> menu to open a movie or movie+trx.
-(If you only have a movie and don't have trajectories, just hit Cancel when prompted for a Trx file.)
+4. Go to the File> menu and either "Quick Open" a movie, or create a "New Project".
+(If you have never created a project, "Quick Open" may not give you the right number of labeling points for your data.
+However this could still be a useful jumpstart to start getting familiar with the program.)

 #### Description

-###### Configuration/Preferences: pref.yaml
-Edit the file /\<APTRoot\>/pref.yaml to set up your labeler; these are your **local settings**.
-Settings in this file override the default values in /\<APTRoot\>/pref.default.yaml.
-Your local settings can be a very small subset of pref.default.yaml, for example just a single line.
-Most importantly:

-* **LabelMode** specifies your labeling mode; see LabelMode.m for options.
-The labeling mode is also automatically set when loading an existing project.
-* **NumLabelPoints**.
+###### Project Setup (new project configuration)
+Brief notes when creating a new project:

+* The **Number of Points** is the number of points you will adjust/set in each frame during labeling.
+  * For a multiview project, this is the number of **physical, 3D points**.
+Currently it is assumed that every physical point appears in every view.
+* The **Number of Views** should be set to 1 unless you have multiple cameras/views.
+* Notes on some of the available **Labeling Modes** are below.
+Template Mode is a good starting point if you are new to APT.
+* **Tracking**.
+For CPR tracking, at the moment you will need a checkout of the CPR repository.
+See also https://github.com/kristinbranson/APT/wiki/CPR-Tracking-in-the-Labeler.
+* Under the Advanced pane:
-* **LabelPointsPlot**.
-Items under this parent specify cosmetics for clicked/labeled points.
-For HighThroughputMode, **NFrameSkip** specifies the frame-skip.
+  * Properties under **LabelPointsPlot** specify cosmetics for clicked/labeled points.

 ###### Sequential Mode
 Click the image to label.
 When NumLabelPoints points are clicked, adjust the points with click-drag.
 Hit accept to save/lock your labels.
 You can hit Clear at any time, which starts you over for the current frame/target.
 Switch targets or frames and do more labeling; the Targets and Frames tables are clickable for navigation.
 See the Help> menu for hotkeys.
 When browsing labeled (accepted) frames/targets, you can go back into adjustment mode by click-dragging a point.
 You will need to re-accept to save your changes.
 When you are all done, File>Save will save your results.